 Here’s everything you need to know about Chickpeas.
 What are chickpeas?
 What’s the difference between Chickpeas vs Garbanzo Beans?
 Are chickpeas gluten-free?
-Are they healthy?
 How to cook them, plus 21 garbanzo bean recipes.

 Two bowls filled with chickpeas - one cooked chickpeas and one raw.
 Chopped cucumber, purple onion, fresh mint and a knife sits next to the vegetables.
 For chickpeas vs garbanzo beans.

-Chickpeas have a delicious nutty and buttery flavor and creamy texture that can be added to so many recipes.Toss them in salads, skillets, soups, and stews.
+Chickpeas have a delicious nutty and buttery flavor with a creamy texture, making them wonderful to toss in soups, salads, skillets and stews.

 3 bags of chickpeas - 2 labeled garbanzo beans and one labeled chickpeas